eye-division/jennyblyth/_gallery/josephine-trotter.md

   her inspiration, especially in their wonderful variety of greens.

-  In *Brailles Hill in May*, 2015 (fig.00) expanses of brilliant yellow rape glow against the fresh spring green fields striped with pink furrows, sparkling in the early summer sunshine.
+  In *Brailes Hill in May*, 2015 (fig.00) expanses of brilliant yellow rape glow against the fresh spring green fields striped with pink furrows, sparkling in the early summer sunshine.
 Hills fold into each other, pile up against the sky and culminate in the distinctive profile of Brailles Hill, a local landmark.
   The sense of rapture that this work conveys is at the heart of all Trotter’s work and is expressed, above all, through radiant colour.

   Trotter’s gift for distilling in her paintings that first ecstatic response to